Does my domain name affect my SEO ranking?

 There are two parts to every domain name

-Your chosen SLD does impact your business's SEO efforts to some extent, but not as much as you might think (see more below).
+Your domain name will also impact your business’ SEO efforts to some extent, but not as much as you might think…

-One myth I want to debunk right away is that you don't need to insert keywords into your domain name.
-Search engines are fully aware of business owners stuffing keywords into their domain in an attempt to manipulate search results, and have adjusted their algorithms to give these tactics less impact.
+First thing’s first.
+You do not need to insert keywords into your domain name to get your site to rank.
+Search engines are fully aware of business owners stuffing keywords into their domain in an attempt to manipulate search results and have adjusted their algorithms to reduce the impact of this tactic.

 Instead, focus on choosing a domain name that represents your brand best for marketing purposes.
 Yelp, Wikipedia and TripAdvisor are not keywords for their niche but they rank on the first page of Google for thousands of terms.
 Why?
 Because they are using other SEO services, such as Google My Business and Google Maps, authoritative link building and a smart keyword strategy to better rank their pages.
 Ultimately, out of the 200 SEO factors that determine where a website sits on Google, a website’s domain name carries very little weight.
 From an overall marketing point of view, you’re better off choosing a domain name that reflects your business than filling it with industry-related keywords.